ElkeCodes/elkedotcodes/site/content/blogposts/2020-04-23-how-useful-is-my-degree-in-computer-science.md

 One of the main reasons for this was that my bachelor's was more generic.
 I wasn't specialised in anything.
 I did projects with web technology while also writing an interpreter and even doing low-level programming in Assembly.
-All of this were definitely valuable assets for my future career.
+All of these things were definitely valuable assets for my future career.
-But not doing a master's would not have felt as having done enough for me.
+But not doing a master's would have made me feel like my education was incomplete.

 ## What were the contents of my master's?

 In my master's I had more freedom in the courses that I was allowed to take.
-I had the possibility to choose between what minor I would do, which meant that I had a particular set of courses specific for that minor.
+I had the possibility to choose between what minor I would do, which meant that I had a particular set of courses that were necessary for that minor.
 Out of the 120 credits that I would have in my two years, about half of them were free to choose.
 I would also have to end my two years master's with a thesis worth 30 credits.
 Because I always had a big interest in web technology, I picked the minor "Web & Information Systems".